vikas-git/twitter-sentiment-analysis/README.md

 # twitter-sentiment-analysis
-This repo is related to analyse human thinking about certain keyword on twitter using a module called tweepy.
+This repo is related to analyse sentiments about certain keyword on twitter using a module called tweepy.